unic-ailab/flockai-working/README.md

 ## Give FlockAI a Go and Have Fun!
 	1. Keyboard-Based Navigation
 	2. Autopilot Navigation
 	3. ML sensor value prediction with linear regression
 	4. Face detection with deep learning
 	5. Crowd detection
 	6. and more!

 ![teaser](images/teaser.png "flockai teaser")

+## Even Simpler Installation and Updating Process
+To make the installation and updating process even simpler, FlockAI now features a python wheel for easy deployment.
+First, open the `environmental_variables.txt` file and update the `WEBOTS_PYTHON_PATH` to where your python controller of Webots is (see above).
+Next, just use `make` for the rest.

+### To update FlockAI:
+`
+make all
+`

+### First time setup:
+`
+make requirements
+`
+### package build download and install:
+`
+make package
+make install
+//or simply just use... make all
+`